 If there is money left over after taking care of the child’s basic minimum needs, the payee parent can also spend money on recreational expenses that benefit the child, such as sports, lessons, tutoring, movie tickets, or special camps.

 A payee is also allowed to set aside a small amount of money as savings for the child.
-However, the child will become ineligible for SSI if she has countable resources of more than $2,000 (and note that Social Security can count a parent’s cash or other assets toward this limit if it is over a certain amount).
-In some cases, payees can set up special needs trusts or larger savings accounts called Plans for Achieving Self-Support (PASS).
-Money in this type of trust or account won’t affect eligibility.
+Generally, the child will become ineligible for SSI if he or she has countable resources of more than $2,000 (and note that Social Security can count a parent’s cash or other assets toward this limit if it is over a certain amount).

 A child’s payee is allowed to pay off past debts, such as past-due rent or utility bills, only if it is in the child’s best interests and if the child’s current needs can be met, as well as his or her needs in the future (including transitioning into independent living).
 Social Security says that a payee should pay off debts only if the child will still have savings equal to two monthly SSI payments after the debts are paid.